One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 In terms of design, it is the most unique place in Hellbrunn all because of its walls that are adorned with exquisite 18th-century Chinese wallpaper.

+Interestingly, they are crafted in south China exclusively for European buyers.
 In the center of the room, a globe stands as a testament to the world as it was known during Markus Sittikus’ time.
+Using it, you can marvel at how trade and globalization reached different corners of the world in the 17th century.

 Don’t leave without taking a peek out the window – a breathtaking panorama awaits, with views stretching across the palace park to the idyllic Monatschlössi Chateau, built in 1615 to enhance the palace’s picturesque setting.